mbshbn/Lane-Line-Detection-using-Canny-Edge-Detection/README.md

 A possible improvement would be to considering higher-order polynomial lines, not only straight lines.

 Another potential improvement could be to considering different local signs on the ground to avoid being misled with them.

+This project is based on the [first project](https://github.com/udacity/CarND-LaneLines-P1) of the [self-driving car Nanodegree from Udacity]( https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).